| Home :: Herbalist :: Orchardist :: Family :: Farm |

 The words explosively crisp jump immediately to mind when biting into a Honeycrisp apple. |

 Local people share in the fruits of our orchard by coming to the farm on announced harvest days.
 We are not a pick-your-own orchard but rather make tree-ripened fruit available for sale when varieties come ready.
-We invite customers at appointed times on fall weekends rather than having open hours every day.
+We invite customers at appointed times rather than having open hours every day.
 You get on our preferred customer list by simply letting Michael know of your love for especially tasty apples.
-Our variety selection will surely get those apple-loving juices flowing!
-Please understand that we are not set up to ship organic apples at this time. |
+Please understand that we are not set up to ship organic apples at this time.
+Someday we intend to be squeezing fresh cider and making such available on a shareholder basis.
+The trees will be producing sufficient quantities of apples for cider making purpose in another few years; we need investment help for a commercial cider press to do right by this increasing harvest.
+You can bet we'll give a holler when Lost Nation "Nectar of the Gods" is available once again! |

-| Contact Michael today by email to be notified when local apples are available for sale at the farm. |
+| Contact Michael today by email to be notified when local apples are available for sale at the farm. | |

 | ||